Bayesian Event-Based Model for Disease Subtype and Stage Inference: Discussion

 Understanding how chronic diseases progress is crucial for early diagnosis, prognosis, and therapeutic development~\citep{jack2010hypothetical}.
 These diseases rarely unfold along a single pathway.
 In the case of Alzheimer's disease, patients often follow distinct trajectories characterized by different progression sequences~\citep{estarellas2024multimodal, vogel2021four, ten2018atrophy, poulakis2022multi, jellinger2021pathobiological}.
 Identifying subtypes is critical for uncovering disease mechanisms, and personalizing medicine via improved diagnoses and tailored interventions.

 Progression modeling frameworks, such as the Event-Based Model \citep[EBM;][]{fonteijn2012event}, are powerful tools for reconstructing disease progression from cross-sectional data.
 However, most EBM variants assume a canonical trajectory, limiting their ability to capture heterogeneity.
 One exception is the Subtype and Stage Inference Event-Based Model \citep[SuStaIn;][]{young2018uncovering, aksman2021pysustain}.
-It addressed this limitation by extending EBM to multiple subtypes, and it has since become the de facto standard, applied to a wide range of neurodegenerative diseases in high-profile publications~\citep{estarellas2024multimodal, young2018uncovering, vogel2021four}.
+It addressed this limitation by extending EBM to multiple subtypes, and it has since become the de facto standard, applied to a wide range of neurodegenerative diseases in high-profile publications~\citep{vogel2021four, salvado2024disease, estarellas2024multimodal, eshaghi2021identifying, mastenbroek2024disease}.
 Despite this impact, SuStaIn has not been rigorously evaluated for robustness, particularly under model misspecification (e.g., non-Gaussian biomarker distributions, continuous disease stages, and uneven subtype and stage distributions).
 We investigated its performance on realistic synthetic datasets with known ground truth and its performance was brittle.

 In this paper, we introduce the Bayesian Event-Based Model for Subtyping (\textsc{bebms}).
 Our approach retains the interpretability of EBMs while embedding them in a Bayesian framework, enabling more accurate inference of biomarker orderings, disease staging, and subtype assignment.
-Across realistic synthetic datasets, and clinical data from ADNI, we show that \textsc{bebms} improves biomarker ordering (27\%), disease staging (89\%), and subtype assignment (56\%) over SuStaIn, while reducing runtime.
+Across diverse realistic synthetic datasets, we show that \textsc{bebms} improves biomarker ordering (27\%), disease staging (89\%), and subtype assignment (56\%) over SuStaIn, while reducing runtime.